What Is Melanoma?

 C - Color

+Most benign moles are all one color — often a single shade of brown.
 Having a variety of colors is another warning signal.
 A number of different shades of brown, tan or black could appear.
-A melanoma may also become red, blue or some other color.
+A melanoma may also become red, white or blue.

 D - Diameter

-Melanomas usually are larger in diameter than the size of the eraser on your pencil (1/4 inch or 6 mm), but they may sometimes be smaller when first detected.
+Benign moles usually have a smaller diameter than malignant ones.
+Melanomas usually are larger in diameter than the eraser on your pencil tip (¼ inch or 6mm), but they may sometimes be smaller when first detected.